Underrout/LunarHelper/README.md

 to

     dir = C:/Users/me/Documents/hack

+Note that a relative path also works here, so you can use

+    dir = ../..

+to set the directory two levels above the one Lunar Helper is in as the project directory.

 Any other paths I specify in config files would then be relative to this path, i.e. if I had GPS stored at